reckel-jm/bibleref/README.md

 # A Rust Crate for managing Bible references, chapters and verses

 Bibleref is a leightweight Rust crate which supports the management of Bible references including parsing, validity checks and output.
-It is designed to simplify the usage of God's infallible and Holy Word for computing purposes with the aim to simplify the spreading of the good news.
+It is designed to simplify the usage of God's word.
 May it be used for the glory of God!

+*If you like the crate, please consider giving it a star on Github!*

 ## Features

-The following features are already implemented:
+# Features

-- Structures for referencing Bible verses
+- Provides internal structures for Bible reference representations (single and ranging) consisting of books, chapters and/or verses
-- Validation parsing (checks whether verse really exists)
-- Export reference to human languages
-- Parse reference from human languages
+- Parses Bible references from real world languages
+- Translates internal Bible references into real world languages
+- Translates Bible references from one language to another
+- Validates Bible references
+- Gets the number of chapters and verses of a Bible book
+- Upcast/downcast Bible references to/from different types
+- Iterating over Bible references (e.g all books of the Bible, all chapters of a book, all verses of a chapter)

 ## Documentation